jsuarez-73/URDULIZ-73/PRINTF/README.txt

 			For others conversions, the result is undefined.
 Excepting (a, A, e, E, f, F, g, G, m, o).

+			Note: this modifier can modify the memory size.

 		2.2.2 "+" : A sign (+ or -) should always be placed before a number produced by a signed conversion.
 By default, a sign is just used only for negative numbers.

+			Note: this modifier can modify the memory size.

 		A + overrides a space if both are used.

 		2.2.3 " " : A blank should be left before a positive number (or empty string) produced by a signed conversion.

+			Note: this modifier can modify the memory size.

 3. Mandatories conversion specifiers :